How to Make Your Partner Feel Heard in a Relationship

-I have discovered that communication is a learned skill and you can make tremendous improvements between you and your partner quickly to grow over time.
+I have discovered that effective communication is a learned skill and you can make tremendous improvements for you and your partner quickly to grow within your relationship.
 Check out this recent podcast episode we created to let you listen anywhere, anytime!

 Communication is a learned skill and you can make tremendous improvements between you and your partner over time.

 “You can’t say the wrong thing to the right person.” -Febury Hassan.
 Additionally, you can’t say the right thing to the wrong person.

 While true in theory, communication goes a lot further than feeling heard the first time we speak our truth to our partner.
 What your partner hears and understands is an integral part which means that both involved have a responsibility to communicate well.
 The listening, hearing, and digesting of the meaning behind our words goes a long way to building a connection with our partner through effective communication.